jobjo/jobjo.github.io/_posts/2017-01-15-moving-mice.md

 rather than one.
 This allows for concise rule definitions (`possibleMoves`).
 Note that the first list of a configuration is in reverse order.

-Sebastian O. first submitted a manually crafted solution but then also brought some C# to the table:
+Sebastian O. first submitted a hand crafted solution but then also brought some C# to the table:

 {% highlight csharp %}